Amazon Jungle: Why You need to Travel to the Most Biologically Diverse Place on Earth

 - most lodges expect you to remove boots/shoes at the door to keep the floors clean.
 Bring slip-on shoes to wear in the lodges.
 Wear with long white tube socks to avoid bites by insects so tiny you cannot see them.

 - camera lenses are likely to get foggy from the moisture in the air.
 Bring a "dry bag" with dessicant (silica packets) to store your equipment overnight.
 The bag can be toted during the daytime activities.
-Look for a bag with easy opening and comfortable carry straps.
+Look for a bag (gallon size zip-loc works well)with easy opening and comfortable carry straps.
 Can also be used to store valueables.

 - bring a poncho instead of rain jacket.
 Ponchos can cover backpacks, cameras and in cases of emergency, children.